darrenks/nibbles/docs/tutorial_minutiae.md

 ## Beyond the $QuickRef

-I haven't built a complete reference of all the built ins.
+I haven't built a complete reference of all the built-ins.
 Most of the useful information is in the $QuickRef.
 But if you'd like more information, all the ops are defined in [ops.hs](https://github.com/darrenks/nibbles/blob/main/ops.hs).

 Let's see how we could use this to figure out how to use `ma` (`mapAccumL`) (without needing to look at the example).